 Student must be enrolled in and successfully complete at least 6 semester credit hours at Hill College for credit to be posted on the permanent record.
 A posting fee is charged to record the course on the student's permanent transcript.
-See Tuition and Fee Schedule on the college website at www.hillcollege.edu.
+See Tuition and Fee Schedule on the Hill College website.